top of page

 The verb 'thrash' has its etymological roots in the Old English word 'þerscan,' which means 'to beat' or 'to strike.'
 This etymology aptly captures the essence of 'thrash' as the act of beating or striking repeatedly, typically with a stick or whip, often as a form of punishment or discipline.
 'Thrash' reflects the forceful and repetitive nature of such actions, suggesting a vigorous and determined effort to inflict physical harm or pain.
 Over time, the term has been used more broadly to describe actions or processes that involve intense and chaotic activity, echoing the violent connotations of its original meaning.

-Quiz: Find the meaning of thrash
+Find the correct meaning of the verb thrash:

 Try Again!